On behalf of the Nominating Committee, I’m pleased to share the slate of candidates for the 2025 board election.

 You should assign Crossref DOIs to and register content for anything that is likely to be cited in the scholarly literature.

-What types of records can be registered with Crossref?
+What types of resources and records can be registered with Crossref?

 We are working to make our input schema more flexible so that almost any type of object can be registered and distributed openly through Crossref.
 At the moment, members tend to register the following: